Feenix279/ECanverter/README.md

 1. Near instant translation from ECAN-W01 to OpenCPN
 2. Broadcasts the NMEA2000 data to the whole network via UDP
 3. Can be used for a JSON-dump of the whole traffic (or filtered) into a textfile
+4. Includes a seperate script which allows to fully controll SeaTalk1 Autopilots
-4. Currently working on the ability to controll Autopilots via any OpenCPN-pilot-plugin.
+5. Currently working on the ability to controll Autopilots via any OpenCPN-pilot-plugin.
-5. Includes some test-python-files that may be used for different things
+6. Includes some test-python-files that may be used for different tasks

 ## Setup